-By default, MariaDB isn’t secure because of the anonymous user is enabled on installation and the password is not yet set up.
+By default, MariaDB isn’t secure because the anonymous user is enabled on installation and the password is not yet set up.
 To begin setting up the installation, use the command mentioned below:

 You will be prompted to enter your MariaDB password.
 Since we’re doing a fresh installation, we do not need to enter the MariaDB password.
 Just press Enter to continue.
-Now you will be asked if you want to set up MariaDB admin/root password.
-For security reason, you should press “Y” and then press Enter to set the password.
+Now you will be asked if you want to set up a MariaDB admin/root password.
+For security reasons, you should press “Y” and then press Enter to set the password.
 Do not confuse between your MariaDB password and your server’s root password.
 They both are different.

 For your easy, we have written down questions that will be asked to you with answers you’ve to insert accordingly.